 - See also: haskell, ml

-- I have 22 facts about Lazy ML. what would you like to know? email me and let me know how I can help.
+- Have a question about Lazy ML not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: